pokt-network/pocket/docs/development/CODE_REVIEW_GUIDELINES.md

 - `TECHDEBT(XXX)`: Comment should have a TECHDEBT comment but imporant enough that it requires a ticket to track the work in the near future
 - `SOS`: Show Stopper.
 You feel strongly enought that it needs to be addressed now.

-Use the above to communicate next steps for the author to pursue based on the comment.

-During review, submit feedback using line comments (A); prefer "Add\[ing a\] single comment" over "Start[ing] a review" (B).

-_(Once a review has been started, the option to add single comments is removed.
-Preferring single comments allows feedback to happen even in the event of an interrupted review.)_
+During review, submit feedback using line comments (Fig1); prefer `Add\[ing a\] single comment` over `Start[ing] a review` (Fi2).
+Once a review has been started, the option to add single comments is removed.
+Preferring single comments allows feedback to happen even in the event of an interrupted review.

-### A
+### Figure 1: Inline Github Comment

 ![github_line_comment.png](./assets/github_line_comment.png)

-### B
+### Figure 2: Line Comment Dialog

 ![line_comment_dialog_start.png](./assets/line_comment_dialog_start.png)

-**Referencing Issues Across Repositories:**
-When referencing issues from one repository, in another's Issues and Pull Requests, GitHub supports automatic links in markdown using the following format: `<org name>/<repo name>#<issue or PR number>`.`
+**Referencing Issues Across Repositories:** When referencing issues from one repository, in another's Issues and Pull Requests, GitHub supports automatic links in markdown using the following format: `<org name>/<repo name>#<issue or PR number>`.

 ### Finishing a Review

 Write a summary of your observations and consider including positive remarks in addition to any constructive criticism.

-If you observe a deviation from these practices or another reason that this change should not be merged, select "request changes" and include a summary of the observation(s), as well as any practice(s) you find them to be in conflict with, in the review body (C).
+If you observe a deviation from these practices or another reason that this change should not be merged, select `request changes` and include a summary of the observation(s), as well as any practice(s) you find them to be in conflict with, in the review body (Fig3).

 If you don't feel comfortable giving approval or requesting changes but want to share a summary or observations of larger patterns in the codebase or the company, select "Comment" and submit your review (C).

-Confirm that all items in the "required checklist" are checked or not applicable.
+Confirm that all items in the `required checklist` are checked or not applicable.

-If you believe the Pull Request looks good to merge, select "Approve" and submit your review (C).
+If you believe the Pull Request looks good to merge, select "Approve" and submit your review (Fig3).

-### C
+### Figure 3: Submitting A Review

 ![submit_review.png](./assets/submit_review.png)